svgeesus/EuroMPE/Duophonic/performance-dac.md

 # Performance (Control Change) DAC

-One octal DAC does 2 voices  of attack veocity, lift velocity, pressure, glide.
+One octal 14-bit DAC does 2 voices  of attack veocity, lift velocity, pressure, glide.
+High Resolution Velocity prefix supported.

 *Note* final MPE specification reduces precision of pressure & glide to 7bit.
 However, later expansion to 14bit not ruled out.
 Implement 14bit as an experiment; 7bit still supported.
 See [MIDI](./MIDI.md) on precision, smoothing and update rate.

 Similar circuitry also used to provide the global performance controls (mod wheel, sustain, etc).
+Can support 14-bit MSB/LSB Control Change, and also RPN and NRPN.

 ## Chip selection